ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 This is temporary, use Options>Video>Framerate Counter to permanently save it.
 Debug.Framerate Counter>Up Left
 Debug.Framerate Counter>Up Right: Default
-Debug.Grids>Follow Mouse Grid Position: 0: Type of positioning to show.
+Debug.Grids>Follow Mouse Grid Position: Type of positioning to show (relative or absolute).
 Debug.Grids>Follow Mouse Grid Size: 25: Sets the size of the Building/Flight grid.
 Debug.Grids>Follow Mouse Grid Trans: 15: How transparent the Building/Flight grid is.
 Debug.Grids>Show Grid 45 Square: Square 45 (use Disable to hide).